Eqcell/make-xls-model/README.md

-#File specification and script behaviour
+#Excel file and script behaviour

+Workflow:
-- historic data, equations and control parameters are listed on individual sheets of input Excel file (by default - 'data', 'equations' and 'controls')
+- historic data, equations and control parameters are listed on individual sheets of Excel file (by default - 'data', 'equations' and 'controls')
-- model is written to 'model' sheet of Excel file
+- spreadsheet model is placed to 'model' sheet of Excel file
 - 'model' sheet can be generated from 'data', 'equations' and 'controls' sheets (```-M``` key)
-- once 'model' sheet is created one can change data, controls and equation solely in it and refresh formulas in cells (```-U``` key)
+- once 'model' sheet is created one can change data, controls and equation solely on this sheet and refresh formulas in cells with  ```-U``` key

-The script intends to:
+We intend to:
 - separate historic data from model/forecast specification
 - explictly show all forecast parameters
-- explicitly show equations in the model
+- explicitly show all equations in the model
 - make a stand-alone Excel fiel with no dependecies or VBA code, just new clean formulas in it.

 The script does not intend to: